 Don Manuel Osorio Manrique de Zuniga by Francisco Goya

-Sunday in the Park on the Island of La Grande Jatte by Georges Seurat
+A Sunday on La Grande Jatte by Georges Seurat

 The Blue Boy by Thomas Gainsborough

 In other trivia, learn about production designer Anton Furst’s inspiration for Gotham City’s appearance.
 As someone who’s studying Futurism for my Master’s Thesis, I felt overwhelming happiness that Furst used Futurism as one of his many guides.